Basics of Bipolar 2 treatment

 (That’s a joke, mind you.
 Usually we start by looking at benefits of medications, since if they have no evidence for benefit, the evidence about risks doesn’t matter much, right?
 I’d like to hear a resounding “RIGHT” there, folks…) Here are the research studies showing it may indeed work, at least to some degree, and links to more detail about fish oil.
 Even if it does work, though, it appears to take over a month, probably closer to two.
 So if you have symptoms that are really getting in your way now, don’t rely on fish oil alone.
-(For sure do not go off some other medication and onto fish oil instead; that must be discussed with your doctor.)
+For sure do not go off some other medication and onto fish oil instead; that must be discussed with your doctor or NP.

 Finally, there are add-on medications as well (not mood stabilizers themselves, as such).
 These include benzodiazepines (alprazolam/Xanax, lorazepam/Ativan, diazepam/Valium), which work well at first but usually lose some of their effectiveness over time, with the possible exception of clonazepam/Klonopin.